-After a career in libraries, I began writing in retirement and have had stories published by Scribble and Flash Fiction Magazine, and in the anthology To Hull and Back Short Stories 2018.
-I also contributed stories and poems to the collections Where the Wild Winds Blow and A Following Wind from the Whittlesey Wordsmiths.
+After a career in libraries, I began writing in retirement and have had stories published in Scribble, Best of British, Tales of the Forest, Writers Forum, SevenDays, Flash Fiction Magazine, The Poet anthologies,and To Hull and Back Short Story Anthology 2018.
+My published stories are available from Amazon and Smashwords.

 Most of the time, I live with my husband and dogs in Cambridgeshire’s Fens, surrounded by flat but ever-changing fields.
 At other times we live across a garden fence from London’s historic Epping Forest.